 12. Almonte: Canadian Christmas Food

-Almonte is a beautiful small town in Ontario which transforms into a winter wonderland around Christmas.
+Celebrate Christmas in Canada in Almonte.
+It is a beautiful small town in Ontario which transforms into a winter wonderland around Christmas.
 A pretty place to visit all year round, Christmas brings out the charm and magic of this place.
 With chic cafes to sit and sip coffee, the town looks like a perfect movie set.
 So, if you are looking for an Instagrammable Christmas in Canada, then this is where you should be headed.

 13. St. John’s: Mummers Festival